rishabdhar12/Thriftly/README.md

 ### 2. Transactions
 - **Daily**, **Weekly**, and **Monthly** tracking of all your expenses.
-- Add, edit, and delete transactions with an intuitive interface.
+- Add transactions with an intuitive interface.
 - View past transactions filtered by date and category for comprehensive oversight.

 ### 3. Analysis (Coming Soon)